-3.5.6.1 Market risk
+3.5.5.1 Market risk

-The Sub-fund is exposed to the risk of changes in valuation of its investments due to fluctuations in equity and fixedincome markets.
-Additionally, the prices of individual bonds, other fixed-income securities and shares in which the Sub-fund invests can also fluctuate.
+The Sub-fund is exposed to the risk of changes in valuation of its investments due to fluctuations in equity markets.
+Additionally, the prices of equities in which the Sub-fund invests can also fluctuate.
 The Sub-fund may use derivatives for the purpose of hedging, efficient portfolio management, and increasing returns.
 The use of derivatives may involve leverage, which increases the Sub-fund's sensitivity to market movements.